 The second level of situational awareness refers to the requirement to properly comprehend the relevant information.
 Depending on the specific situation, this requires the right knowledge to deal with the acquired information.
-An important role in level 2 SA play mental models (Jones and Endsley 1996).
+Mental models play an important role in level 2 SA (Jones and Endsley 1996).
 This is because the person creates a new mental model or updates an existing one based on how the information is interpreted.
 When there is anything important missing or the information is incorrect, the mental model is flawed.
 As a consequence, the person experiences a breakdown on level 2 SA.

-An example of level 2 SA is a project manager that gets informed about a delayed project deliverable.
+An example of level 2 SA is a project manager who is informed about a delayed project deliverable.
 Having in mind the overall project schedule, the project manager updates his mental model about the project status based on the newly received information.

 Jones and Endsley (1996) and Schulz et al. (2015) identified Level 2 SA issues as the second most important reason for incidents.
 Examples include a lack of knowledge how to operate equipment, wrong assumptions how to operate it or simply errors in the way procedures are implemented.